-Railway technology: special solutions for handling and freight optimisation
+Solutions for handling and freight optimisation in railway technology

 Foresight pays off.
 Those who want to expand market share in the transport industry must act with foresight.
 Recognising technological opportunities in good time is tomorrow’s success.
+New ideas are in demand.
 Based on individual challenges, Wecon develops special solutions for handling and freight optimisation.
 With digitally supported manufacturing, precise and to the point.
 Exactly suitable for customers such as Transant, ÖBB, Rail Cargo Austria or even DB Cargo.

 Deutsche Bahn/Project m2